-I was a young girl during the 1960’s, and like everyone at the time, I was madly in love with the crazy wild colorful fashions of the day.
+I was a young girl during the 1960’s and was madly in love with the crazy wild colorful fashions of the day.
 Bell bottoms, miniskirts, and…

 I pleaded with my mother for a pair of those boots.
-The way I begged for Lady Janes when I was in first grade.
-Back then my mother dispassionately explained to me that patent leather shoes weren’t practical.
-They didn’t “breathe.”
-Her answer to me at that time was a resounding unequivocal no.
+The way I begged for Lady Janes when I was in first grade, when my mother explained dispassionately to me that patent leather shoes were not practical.
+They didn’t BREATHE.
+Her answer back then was a resounding unequivocal no.

 Meanwhile, massive riots were plaguing urban areas around the country.
 We were living outside Buffalo, New York when the 1967 riot ravaged that city.
 An organization called the “Fresh Air Fund” started soliciting suburban families to take inner city kids for a few weeks during the summer to give them a break from the violence surrounding them.
 My mom, ever the champion of underdogs and the underprivileged, happily signed up and sponsored two young children to join our family for two weeks that summer.

 Without question, it was a noble and wonderful gesture.
-But, this benevolence precipitated the demise of my brief love affair with my GoGo boots.
+But this benevolence precipitated the demise of my brief love affair with the GoGo boots.

-At some point during this two-week stint, unbeknownst to me, my mother had a conversation with the young girl we were hosting where the topic of my boots must have been discussed.
-I don’t know what possible exchange could have prompted it, but my mother inexplicably decided to give my boots to this girl.
-She did not ask me, or even tell me about it.
-She did not provide me the opportunity to protest.
-One day my lovely GoGo boots simply disappeared from my closet floor and WentWent into the suitcase of this young girl as she packed for the drive back to Buffalo.
+Unbeknownst to me, at some point during that two-week visit my mother must have discussed my GoGo boots with the young girl we were hosting.
+I don’t know what the discussion was, or how it came about, but it prompted my mother to give my boots to her, without asking my permission or telling me beforehand.
+One day my lovely GoGo boots simply disappeared from my closet floor and WentWent into the suitcase of this young girl as she packed for the drive home to Buffalo.

-This felt like a huge betrayal.
-But when I complained, my mother made me feel ashamed for selfishly wanting to keep the boots, calmly stating: “They don’t even fit you!”
-I felt guilty for resenting that my prized possession was re-gifted to someone else, without a whisper of consultation or an ounce of compassion for my hurt feelings and sense of loss.
+I was upset.
+I felt betrayed.
+When I complained, my mother made me feel ashamed for wanting to keep the boots, intimating that I was selfish.
+She calmly declared: “They don’t even fit you!”
+I felt guilty for resenting that my prized possession was re-gifted to someone else, without a whisper of consultation or an ounce of compassion for my hurt feelings and profound sense of loss.